GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/kgdValidation/Example.rst

    Simulation result of :math:`\sigma_{xx}` at :math:`t=100 s`

-The figure below shows simulation results of fracture extent at the end of the injection.
-The temporal evolutions of the fracture characteristics (length, aperture and pressure) from the GEOSX simulation are extracted and compared with the experimental data gathered at specific locations.
+The figure below shows simulation results of the fracture extent at the end of the injection.
+The temporal evolution of the fracture characteristics (length, aperture and pressure) from the GEOSX simulation are extracted and compared with the experimental data gathered at specific locations.
 As observed, the time history plots of the modelling predictions (green curves) for the pressure at three gage locations, the fracture length, and the fracture aperture at LVDT location correlate well with the experimental data (blue circles).